webpack/webpack.js.org/content/plugins/commons-chunk-plugin.md

 <script src="app.js" charset="utf-8"></script>
 ```

-Hint: In combination with long term caching you may need to use [this plugin](https://github.com/diurnalist/chunk-manifest-webpack-plugin) to avoid that the vendor chunk changes.
+Hint: In combination with long term caching you may need to use the [`ChunkManifestWebpackPlugin`](https://github.com/diurnalist/chunk-manifest-webpack-plugin) to avoid that the vendor chunk changes.
 You should also use records to ensure stable module ids.

 ###  Move common modules into the parent chunk